 The County Council did have voluntary quality bus partnerships but these have largely fallen by the wayside owing to lack of resources.
-However, some pockets of good work have been undertaken through the Growth Plans on a local basis, such as in Crawley.
-In addition, the County Council has worked closely with bus operators on improvements to local bus infrastructure through the Local Transport Improvement Programme (LTIP) where bus infrastructure improvements of up to £1m can be delivered.
+However, some pockets of good work have been undertaken through the Growth Plans on a local basis such as in Crawley.
+In addition, the County Council has worked closely with bus ops on improvements to local bus infrastructure (LTIP).
 Congestion remains an issue as it is growing on key corridors used by bus services that require a broader approach to achieving solutions.